skyformat99/ubjsc/README.md

 Explicit context structure and settings are removed, pass everything thru the builder!

 Also `ubjs_library`'s content got hidden.
 Use `ubjs_library_get_*` to get anything relevant.

+`ubjs_library_builder` no longer is dynamically allocated, to enable future usage on embedded environments.
+Allocate it on your own, use new `ubjs_library_builder_init` initializer, fill it and build like before.

 ## 0.4 -> 0.5